iosamuel/vite-plugin-vue-sfc-in-js/README.md

 );
 ```

-As you can see, the main advantage here is that we can export multiple components from the same .js file and use it like a normal function inside other Vue components.
+As you can see, the main advantage here is that we can export multiple components from the same `.js` file and use it like a normal component inside other Vue components.

 ```vue
 <script setup>